-Proposals for Inclusion in the Proxy Statement Any stockholder satisfying the SEC requirements and wishing to submit a proposal to be included in the proxy statement for the 2022 annual meeting of stockholders should submit the proposal in writing to the Secretary, Full House Resorts, Inc., 1980 Festival Plaza Drive, Suite 680, Las Vegas, Nevada 89135.
-We must receive a proposal by December 15, 2021.
+Proposals for Inclusion in the Proxy Statement.
+Any stockholder satisfying the SEC requirements and wishing to submit a proposal to be included in the proxy statement for the 2026 annual meeting of stockholders should submit the proposal in writing to the Secretary, Full House Resorts, Inc., 1980 Festival Plaza Drive, Suite 680, Las Vegas, Nevada 89135.
+We must receive a proposal by December 2, 2025.

 Proposals Not Included in the Proxy Statement and Nominations for Director.
 Stockholder proposals not included in our proxy statement and stockholder nominations for director may be brought before an annual meeting of stockholders in accordance with the advance notice procedures described in our By-Laws.
-In general, notice must be received by the Secretary not less than 90 days nor more than 120 days prior to the anniversary date of the immediately preceding annual meeting (i.e., May 19, 2022).
-For the 2022 annual meeting of stockholders, the Secretary must receive notice of the proposal on or after the close of business on January 19, 2022 and no later than the close of business on February 18, 2022.
+In general, notice must be received by the Secretary not less than 90 days nor more than 120 days prior to the anniversary date of the immediately preceding annual meeting (i.e., May 15, 2026).
+For the 2026 annual meeting of stockholders, the Secretary must receive notice of the proposal on or after the close of business on January 15, 2026 and no later than the close of business on February 14, 2026.
 Stockholder proposals must be in proper written form and must meet the detailed disclosure requirements set forth in our By-Laws.
-If the annual meeting is not within 30 days in advance of the anniversary date of the prior year's annual meeting or not within 70 days after the anniversary date of the prior year's annual meeting or not within 30 days after the annual meeting date.
+If the annual meeting is not within 30 days in advance of the anniversary date of the prior year's annual meeting, we must receive your notice no later than 10 days following the date of public disclosure of the annual meeting date.
 The notice must also meet all other requirements contained in Article I, Section 12 of our By-Laws.